Nasir al-Din al-Tusi: Biology

 In his Akhlaq-i Nasiri, Tusi wrote about several biological topics.
 He defended a version of Aristotle's scala naturae, in which he placed man above animals, plants, minerals, and the elements.
 He described "grasses which grow without sowing or cultivation, by the mere mingling of elements," as closest to minerals.
 Among plants, he considered the date-palm as the most highly developed, since "it only lacks one thing further to reach (the stage of) an animal: to tear itself loose from the soil and to move away in the quest for nourishment."

 The lowest animals "are adjacent to the region of plants: such are those animals which propagate like grass, being incapable of mating [...], e.g. earthworms, and certain insects".
 The animals "which reach the stage of perfection [...] are distinguished by fully developed weapons", such as antlers, horns, teeth, and claws.
 Tusi described these organs as adaptations to each species's lifestyle, in a way anticipating natural theology.
 He continued:

 "The noblest of the species is that one whose sagacity and perception is such that it accepts discipline and instruction: thus there accrues to it the perfection not originally created in it.
 Such are the schooled horse and the trained falcon.
 The greater this faculty grows in it, the more surpassing its rank, until a point is reached where the (mere) observation of action suffices as instruction: thus, when they see a thing, they perform the like of it by mimicry, without training [...].
 This is the utmost of the animal degrees, and the first of the degrees of Man in contiguous therewith."

 Thus, in this paragraph, Tusi described different types of learning, recognising observational learning as the most advanced form, and correctly attributing it to certain animals.

 Tusi seems to have perceived man as belonging to the animals, since he stated that "the Animal Soul [comprising the faculties of perception and movement ...] is restricted to individuals of the animal species", and that, by possessing a "Human Soul, [...] mankind is distinguished and particularized among other animals."

 Some scholars have interpreted Tusi's biological writings as suggesting that he adhered to some kind of evolutionary theory.
 However, Tusi did not state explicitly that he believed species to change over time.

 Chemistry

-Tusi contributed to the field of chemistry, stating an early law of conservation of mass.
-Al-Tusi's theory of chemical transformation was based on the idea that substances could be transformed into other substances through chemical reactions, but that the total mass of the substances involved in the reaction would remain constant.
-This idea was a precursor to the law of conservation of mass, which states that the total mass of a closed system remains constant during a chemical reaction.
-Al-Tusi believed that chemical transformations were governed by natural laws and that they could be understood through observation, experimentation, and logical reasoning.
+Tusi wrote on chemical transformation and the science of weights, contributing to medieval Arabic discussions of alchemy and the properties of matter.